 Student records are housed in the Registrar's Office.
 Grade reports are available in the main office after the conclusion of each semester.
 Students may also view their grades at any time via the Student Information System portal using their unique login information.
 Transcripts may be requested in writing for a fee.
-Transcripts will be released only when students are clear of all financial obligations to CMC and are current on all student loans.
+Transcripts will be released only when students are clear of all financial obligations to CMC.
 If a student wishes to petition a grade it must be done in writing to the Registrar's Office.